wegue-oss/wegue/docs/module-configuration.md

 If `moduleType` is omitted, Wegue assumes that the module identifier itself represents the module type.

+#### Note / Limitation:
+While Wegue supports configuring multiple instances of the same module type, stock Wegue components are not guaranteed to be designed for multi-instantiation.
+Some built-in modules may rely on shared state, global identifiers, or singleton assumptions and may behave incorrectly or unpredictably when instantiated multiple times.

+Multi-instantiation is therefore primarily intended for custom modules or stock modules that are explicitly designed and validated for this usage.
+When using multiple instances of a stock module, this behavior should be considered experimental unless otherwise documented.

 ### Common module properties

 The following properties can be applied to all module types: